1st1/async_pep/pep-async.rst

 method. ``__anext__`` must raise a ``StopAsyncIteration`` exception when the iteration is over.

-Since it is prohibited to have ``yield`` inside async methods, it's not possible to create asynchronous iterators by creating a generator with both ``await`` and ``yield`` expressions.
+Since it is prohibited to have ``yield`` inside async functions, it's not possible to create asynchronous iterators by creating a generator with both ``await`` and ``yield`` expressions.